-The OCC in consultation with the Purchasing Department will designate certain procurements as sheltered market procurement opportunities, which will only be open for competition by and between SBEs.

-- (a) Contracts of \$2,500 \$100,000.
-Under the sheltered market program, every acquisition of goods or services that has an anticipated dollar value between \$2,500 and \$100,000 is automatically reserved exclusively for small businesses, except for those contracts pertaining to street projects, as described in the CIP budget.
-The Contract Compliance Officer and the Purchasing Agent may agree to exclude any procurement in this category from the sheltered market at their joint discretion.
+- The OCC in consultation with the purchasing department will designate certain procurements as sheltered market procurement opportunities, which will only be open for competition by and between SBEs. - a.
+Contracts of \$2,500.00 to \$100,000.00.
+Under the sheltered market program, every acquisition of goods or services that has an anticipated dollar value between \$2,500.00 and \$100,000.00 is automatically reserved exclusively for small businesses, except for those contracts pertaining to street projects, as described in the CIP budget.
+The contract compliance officer and the purchasing agent may agree to exclude any procurement in this category from the sheltered market at their joint discretion.
 The sheltered market procurement requirement will only apply when there is a reasonable expectation that offers will be obtained from three or more SBEs that are competitive in terms of market prices, quality, and delivery.
-If only one acceptable offer is received from a responsible SBE, the sheltered market procurement will be withdrawn and the product or service, if still needed, will be solicited on an unrestricted basis. - (b) Contracts over \$100,000: In addition, the Contract Compliance Officer and Purchasing Agent may agree to designate any contract over \$100,000 for SBEs, except for those contracts pertaining to street projects, pertaining to Public Works construction, or other projects for which a sheltered market would conflict with State Law.
-The sheltered market designation shall be made only when there is a reasonable expectation that Bids will be obtained from at least three responsible SBEs and that the award will be made at a fair market price.

-- i.
-Partial Sheltered Market Procurements: A sheltered market procurement of a single acquisition or a class of acquisitions may be total or partial.
-The Contract Compliance Officer and the Purchasing Agent may designate a portion of an acquisition as sheltered market procurement, except for construction. - (d) To obtain sheltered market procurement, an SBE must perform at least a given percentage of the contract.
+If only one acceptable offer is received from a responsible SBE, the sheltered market procurement will be withdrawn and the product or service, if still needed, will be solicited on an unrestricted basis. - b.
+Contracts over \$100,000.00.
+In addition, the contract compliance officer and purchasing agent may agree to designate any contract over \$100,000.00 for SBEs, except for those contracts pertaining to street projects, pertaining to public works construction, or other projects for which a sheltered market would conflict with state law.
+The sheltered market designation shall be made only when there is a reasonable expectation that bids will be obtained from at least three responsible SBEs and that the award will be made at a fair market price. - 2.
+Partial sheltered market procurements.
+A sheltered market procurement of a single acquisition or a class of acquisitions may be total or partial.
+The contract compliance officer and the purchasing agent may designate a portion of an acquisition as sheltered market procurement, except for construction. - 3.
+To obtain sheltered market procurement, an SBE must perform at least a given percentage of the contract.
 This provision limits the amount of subcontracting an SBE may enter into with other firms when performing these types of contracts.
-The provisions are as follow: - i.
-Construction: For general and heavy construction contractors, at least 15 percent of the cost of the contract, not including the cost of materials, must be performed by the SBE prime contractor with its own employees.
-For special trade construction, such as plumbing, electrical, or tile work, this requirement is 25 percent. - ii.
-Manufacturing: At least 50 percent of the cost of manufacturing, not including the cost of materials, must be performed by the SBE prime contractor - iii.
-Services: At least 50 percent of the contract cost for personnel must be performed by the SBE prime contractor's own employees.
+The provisions are as follows: - a.
+Construction.
+For general and heavy construction contractors, at least 15 percent of the cost of the contract, not including the cost of materials, must be performed by the SBE prime contractor with its own employees.
+For special trade construction, such as plumbing, electrical, or tile work, this requirement is 25 percent. - b.
+Manufacturing.
+At least 50 percent of the cost of manufacturing, not including the cost of materials, must be performed by the SBE prime contractor. - c.
+Services.
+At least 50 percent of the contract cost for personnel must be performed by the SBE prime contractor's own employees.